MicrosoftDocs/fabric-docs/docs/data-factory/apache-airflow-jobs-dbt-fabric.md

 # Transform data using dbt

 > [!NOTE]
-> Apache Airflow Jobs are powered by Apache Airflow.
+> Apache Airflow job is powered by Apache Airflow.
 >
 > [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

-The [dbt](https://www.getdbt.com/product/what-is-dbt), short for "Data Build Tool," is an open-source command-line interface (CLI) that revolutionizes data transformation and modeling within data warehouses.
-It addresses a critical challenge of managing complex SQL code in a structured and maintainable way in data pipelines. dbt empowers data teams to build robust, reliable, and testable data transformations that form the core of their analytical pipelines.
-When integrated with Apache Airflow, a popular workflow management system, dbt becomes a powerful tool for orchestrating data transformations.
-Airflow's scheduling and task management capabilities allow data teams to automate dbt runs.
-It ensures regular data updates and maintains a consistent flow of high-quality data for analysis and reporting.
-This combined approach, using dbt's transformation expertise with Airflow's workflow management, delivers efficient and robust data pipelines, ultimately leading to faster and more insightful data-driven decisions.
+[dbt(Data Build Tool)](https://www.getdbt.com/product/what-is-dbt) is an open-source command-line interface (CLI) that simplifies data transformation and modeling within data warehouses by managing complex SQL code in a structured, maintainable way.
+It enables data teams to create reliable, testable transformations at the core of their analytical pipelines.

+When paired with Apache Airflow, dbt's transformation capabilities are enhanced by Airflow's scheduling, orchestration, and task management features.
+This combined approach, using dbt's transformation expertise alongside Airflow's workflow management, delivers efficient and robust data pipelines, ultimately leading to faster and more insightful data-driven decisions.

+This tutorial illustrates how to create an Apache Airflow DAG that uses dbt to transform data stored in the Microsoft Fabric Data Warehouse.

 ## Prerequisites

 To get started, you must complete the following prerequisites:

-- Enable Apache Airflow Jobs in your Tenant.
+- Enable Apache Airflow Job in your Tenant.

   > [!NOTE]
-  > Since Apache Airflow Jobs are in preview state, you need to enable it through your tenant admin.
-If you already see Apache Airflow Jobs, your tenant admin may have already enabled it.
+  > Since Apache Airflow job is in preview state, you need to enable it through your tenant admin.
+If you already see Apache Airflow Job, your tenant admin may have already enabled it.

-  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand "Users can create and use Apache Airflow Jobs (preview)" section.
+  1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand "Users can create and use Apache Airflow Job (preview)" section.

   2. Select Apply.
      :::image type="content" source="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" lightbox="media/apache-airflow-jobs/enable-apache-airflow-job-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant.":::